isabella232/devo-ps.github.io/source/blog/backupallthethings-straightforward-backups-for-files-and-databases.md

 ## tl;dr

-Existing backup solutions mostly deal with files, which is why we came up with [Backupallthethings (or simply batt)](https://github.com/devo-ps/backupallthethings) to deal with backing up either folders or databases.
+Existing backup solutions mostly deal with files, which is why we came up with [BackupAllTheThings (or simply batt)](https://github.com/devo-ps/backupallthethings) to deal with backing up either folders or databases.

 ## Existing backup solutions